Near-Pilotless Single Carrier Communications Using Matrix Decomposition: Scaling and Rotational Residue Correction

-This subsection addresses rotational residue method whose input is the pilot corrected constellation i.e., ${\Lambda}_{de-rot}$ as shown in Algorithm \ref{alg:QQ_algo}.
-This method illustrated in Fig. \ref{fig:qq_rr}, maps every M samples of a QAM constellation to a QPSK constellation.
+This subsection describes a simple yet effective rotational residue method called QAM to QPSK as shown in Algorithm \ref{alg:QQ_algo}.
+The method takes a pilot corrected constellation, ${X}_{de-rot}$ from \eqref{eq:13}, as input.
+This method outlined in Fig. \ref{fig:qq_rr}, maps the mean of all samples in quadrant $q$ of ${X}_{de-rot}$ to a known $q^{th}$-centroid of QPSK constellation.
 Each point in the QPSK constellation lies on a $\frac{\pi}{4}+(q-1)\frac{\pi}{2}$ angled line, where $q = [1,2,3,4]$.
-The offsets between these positions and the positions of ${\Lambda_{de-rot}}$ are calculated and averaging, yielding ${\Lambda_{true}}$ as shown in D part of Fig. \ref{fig:rot_pilo_ca_qq_rr}.
+The offsets between the known QPSK positions and the mean values of ${X_{de-rot}}$ per quadrant are calculated and averaged.
+This average value is used to correct the rotational residue and obtain ${X_{true}}$, whose scatterplot is shown in plot $(D)$ of Fig. \ref{fig:rot_pilo_ca_qq_rr}.